magepages/mpdocs/docs/customer-approval/index.md

 - **Not Approve Customer Login**: Select the **Not Approve Customer Login** notification type and still login:
   - **Show Error**: Will display the **Not Approve Customer Login** error message.
 Displaying additional **Error Message** field.
-    - **Error Message**: Enter the notification when the client account is not accepted or still has not been reviewed by the account but still logged in.
+    - **Error Message**: Enter the notification when the client account is not accepted or still has not been approved but try to log in.
 If left blank, the default is "Your account is not approved".

     ![Imgur](https://i.imgur.com/GxJrvZR.png)